AlfredoGJ/AlfredoGJ/README.md

 <img width="33%" align="left" src="assets/img/alfredo-granja-planeswalker.png" />

 <div>
-<h3 width ="50%" align="left">I'm a software Engineer with about four years of experience in frontend and backend development using javascript, node and C#.
-Creative and passionate to learn new things and meet new people.
-I
-like to create beautiful and useful UI, along with efficient and easy to use systems to provide the user of a joyful and smooth experience</h3>
+<h3 width ="50%" align="left">I'm a Fullstack software engineer.
+I like to be creative and learn new things.
+I like to create beautiful and useful UI, along with efficient and easy to use systems to provide the user of a joyful and smooth experience</h3>

 <div align="center" >
   <h3 >Connect with me: </h3>